Syed Ahmad Alwee Alsree: Early life and education

+Career

-He was originally from Singapore but he has since moved to Kuching when he had earlier joined Cahya Mata Sarawak Berhad in February 2004 as Group General Manager – Human Resources.
+Ahmad moved to Kuching when he joined Cahya Mata Sarawak Berhad in February 2004 as Group General Manager – Human Resources.
 He was appointed as Group Executive Director of CMSB on 19 August 2008 following an earlier appointment as Deputy Group Managing Director in September 2006.

-Syed Ahmad had worked with his brother-in-law Datuk Seri Sulaiman Abdul Rahman Taib.
+Ahmad had worked with his brother-in-law Datuk Seri Sulaiman Abdul Rahman Taib.
 He is currently working with Mahmud Abu Bekir Taib, Sulaiman Taib's brother.
 He is now working as a director of Rashid Hussain Berhad (RHB Bank), CMS Trust Management Berhad and CMS Works International Ltd.